Suspicious emails (Phishing)

 Today’s fraudsters are highly skilled at creating fake websites which appear genuine and persuading consumers to share payment information.
 Know what you can do to shop online safely.

-Identity theft occurs when someone steals your personal information and uses it to impersonate you.
-They can carry out fraudulent activity such as trying to access your bank accounts, opening a credit card account in your name or getting payment from a supplier.
+Identity theft happens when a fraudster steals your personal & financial information and uses it to impersonate you.
+Then they can do several things: access your bank accounts, open a new current or credit account in your name, change payment details for a supplier, take on new loan/s.

 Remote access fraud